SeishoAbe/NucDeEx/README.md

 	- Benhar SF used in event simulation
 - `./data`
   - Reference data (other predictions, experimental data) are stored.
 A private submodule.
+- `./inclxx`
+  - Build scripts for use in INCLXX.
+- `./geant4`
+  - Build scripts for use in Geant4.